Surya Namaskar or Sun Salutation the complete Yoga Pose explained

-Regular stretching and compressing of stomach region tonnes up the digestive tract getting you rid of constipation.
+Regular stretching and compressing of stomach region tones up the digestive tract getting you rid of constipation.

-For those suffering from diabetes, Surya Namaskar pose is a godsend.
-The different stages of vigorous bends and stretches increase the supply of blood in the body, thus bringing down blood sugar levels
+For those suffering from diabetes, this is a Godsend pose.
+The different stages of vigorous bends and stretches increase the supply of blood in the body, thus bringing down blood sugar levels.

-The different postures in Surya Namaskar also ensure symmetry of the limbs, while improving the flexibility of the body.
+The different postures ensure symmetry of the limbs while improving the flexibility of the body.